 Your shoulder is made up of many parts, allowing it to make a wide range of motions, but also making it more susceptible to injury.
-If you’re experiencing shoulder pain, the specialists at Metro Denver Pain Management, with offices in Denver, Colorado, can help identify the source of your pain and provide the most appropriate treatment.
+If you’re experiencing shoulder pain, the specialists at Metro Denver Pain Management (MD Pain), with offices in Denver, Colorado, can help identify the source of your pain and provide the most appropriate treatment.
 Call today or book online to schedule a consultation.

 Frequently Asked Questions

-Your shoulder pain may have any number of causes, and identifying yours helps your pain management specialist at Metro Denver Pain Management develop your treatment plan.
+Your shoulder pain may have any number of causes, and identifying yours helps your pain management specialist at Metro Denver Pain Management (MD Pain) develop your treatment plan.

 Bursitis: Bursitis is a condition that arises from an excessive use of your shoulder, which irritates your bursae, small sacs that cushion your shoulder joint, leading to inflammation and pain.
 Bursitis is often accompanied by tendinitis.

 Tendinitis: Tendinitis is the inflammation of your tendon.
 The condition can be acute or chronic, and it most often affects the rotator cuff or bicep tendons.